Kareem-Ataam/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print current ,parent and boot directory contents prints the type of the file named iamafile which is in /tmp Create a symbolic link to /bin/ls, named __ls__
+Print current ,parent and boot directory contents prints the type of the file named iamafile which is in /tmp Create a symbolic link to /bin/ls, named __ls__ 14-copy_html:Copy HTML file from the current directory into the parent directory